My health hacks

 Cold showers

-There is tons and tons of evidence now that cold showers are highly beneficial for health and performance.
+There is tons of evidence that cold showers are highly beneficial for health and performance.
 All you need is to do a 30-second shower on your head and your upper back 5 days a week for 2 weeks once in a while.

 The key with cold water is to expose yourself in 3 steps.
 First, quickly get wet and 30 seconds.
 Then, shower with colder water for 10 to 15 seconds and wait another 30 seconds.
 After that, you’ll be ready for longer exposure.

-Sources: Book - What Doesn’t Kill Us by Scott Carney.
-Huberman Labs YouTube channel.
+Sources: What Doesn’t Kill Us.
+Huberman Labs.
 The Wim Hof Method.

 Nutrition